Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Headache.md

 ## Migraine Headhache management:
 Treatment involves:
 1. Abortive therapy: Used in acute migraine
-2. Prophylactic therapy: Prevent further migraines
+2. Prophylactic therapy: Prevent further migraines, such as avoiding triggers, lifestyle, and certain drugs

 An important complication is that migraines and exogenous estrogen **increase the risk of stroke**.
 This is *especially* true with migraines and aura.
 As such, *women with migraines* ***should not use estrogen-containing OCPs***.
 They should use progesterone-containing pills